 In December 2022, the Company entered into an employment agreement with Mr. Okonsky whereby Mr. Okonsky became an employee on January 2, 2023 with an annual salary of \$170,000 and healthcare and other benefits that are also provided to all Company employees.
 The consulting agreement with Pink Possum was terminated upon execution of the employment agreement.
 However, the warrants to Pink Possum, and the provisions for a Fundamental Transaction and the market capitalization thresholds and related payments owed to Pink Possum if these were to occur remain in effect subsequent to the employment agreement.
-Mr. Okonsky informed the Company on January 27, 2024 that he would forfeit his salary and benefits effective February 1, 2024.
+Mr. Okonsky informed the Company on January 27, 2024 that he would resign his employment and forfeit his salary and benefits effective February 1, 2024.

 In March 2024, the Company entered into a consulting agreement with Mr. Okonsky and he is entitled to a monthly fee of \$5,000 and payment of 1% of the gross proceeds from any merger, sale or change of control transaction (as determined by the board of directors) entered by the Company for a period of up to 6 months following the termination of the consulting agreement.
+The consulting agreement has a 24 month term and is cancelable by either party with 30 days notice.
 This consulting agreement terminates any remaining provisions of the Pink Possum agreement noted above other than the warrants remain outstanding.

-NOTE 9 - STOCKHOLDERS' EQUITY
+NOTE 10 - STOCKHOLDERS' EQUITY